CTO

 Attention: for educational purposes in a controlled environment.

-References for public modules/PoCs (for understanding the vector): Exploit-DB and Metasploit module.
+References of public modules/PoCs (for understanding the vector): Exploit-DB and Metasploit module.

-Grafana stores encrypted data sources credentials.
+The Grafana stores encrypted data sources credentials.
 The current model uses DEKs (data keys) stored in the database and protected by a KEK (Key Encryption Key) defined by secret_key (config or KMS).
-If an attacker reads the database (grafana.db) and the secret_key, there is a possibility of decrypting secrets depending on the configuration/version (e.g., when the secret_key locally protects the DEKs).
-In poorly configured setups (without KMS), this can expose passwords/tokens for data sources.
+If an attacker reads the database (grafana.db) and the secret_key, there is a possibility of decrypting secrets depending on configuration/version (e.g., when the secret_key local protects the DEKs).
+In poorly configured setups (without KMS), this can expose passwords/tokens from data sources.

 Practical scenarios in Kubernetes

-Grafana exposed (LoadBalancer/Ingress) without IP filtering and without WAF: reading
+Grafana exposed (LoadBalancer/Ingress) without IP filter and without WAF: reading

 grafana.ini+grafana.db⇒ credential extraction and lateral movement to databases/observability;Grafana in-cluster but accessible from compromised Pods: local reading and exfiltration via open egress;